Learn about conventional, complementary, and integrative therapies.

 When the articles linked and posted below talk about “anti-angiogenic” therapies for lung cancer they are talking about toxic chemotherapy regimens.
 And I would generally agree that lung cancer patients need to treat their lung cancer, depending on the stage at diagnosis, aggressively.

-But what about non-toxic anti-angiogenic therapies.
+What about non-toxic anti-angiogenic therapies.
 Evidence-based anti-angiogenic nutrition, supplementation, etc. therapies that can enhance chemo such as Avastin ( bevacizumab) and kill lung cancer as well.
 Studies show that many non-toxic anti-angiogenic supplements can also reduce the risk of collateral damage to lung cancer patients undergoing toxic chemotherapy.

 I am a cancer survivor of a different but equally, aggressive cancer called multiple myeloma.
 I have remained in complete remission from my “incurable” cancer since 1999 by following a metronomic, anti-angiogenic lifestyle through nutrition, supplementation, etc.